harlott/nuclearest-js/README.md

 This is a simple centralized system to handle the request HTTP headers.
 Provide few basic methods for oauth authentication

-To handle headers parameters, you can apply CXA (clientData, xhrOptionsData, authData) pattern:

-a web application can provide 3 types of parameters:

-  - clientData: handle some configurations like 'applicationId', or some default values for some properties like '{lang: 'EN'}'
-  - xhrOptionsData: handle timeout value, cors options...
-  - authData: handle authentication data i.e.(oauth) 'tokenObject: {tokenType: "Bearer", accessToken: "1111-2222-3333-4444"}'

 Example: